solid/web-access-control-spec/README.md

 In WAC, we use the term *Agent* to identify *who* is allowed access to various resources.
-In general, it is assumed to mean "someone or something that can be referenced with a Web ID", which covers users, groups (as well as companies and organizations), and software agents such as applications or services.
+In general, it is assumed to mean "someone or something that can be referenced with a WebID", which covers users, groups (as well as companies and organizations), and software agents such as applications or services.

 ### Singular Agent

-An authorization may list any number of individual agents (that are being given access) by using the `acl:agent` predicate, and using their Web ID URIs as subjects.
+An authorization may list any number of individual agents (that are being given access) by using the `acl:agent` predicate, and using their WebID URIs as subjects.

 ### Groups of Agents

-If you need to give access to a particular group of agents, you can instead use the `acl:agentClass` predicate, and point it to a resource which lists the Web IDs of the individual members of that group.
+If you need to give access to a particular group of agents, you can instead use the `acl:agentClass` predicate, and point it to a resource which lists the WebIDs of the individual members of that group.

 #### All Agents (Public)

-To specify that you're giving a particular mode of access to *everyone* (for example, that your Web ID Profile is public-readable), you can use `acl:agentClass foaf:Agent` to denote that you're giving access to the class of *all* agents (the general public).
+To specify that you're giving a particular mode of access to *everyone* (for example, that your WebID Profile is public-readable), you can use `acl:agentClass foaf:Agent` to denote that you're giving access to the class of *all* agents (the general public).
 For example: